Jake-Shadle/xwin/README.md

 * `--channel <channel>` - The product channel to use [default: release]
 * `--manifest-version <version>` - The manifest version to retrieve  [default: 16].
 * `--manifest` - Specifies a top level manifest to use, rather than downloading it from Microsoft.
 This can be used to ensure the output is reproducible.
+* `--sdk-version` - The specific SDK version to use.
+If not specified the latest SDK version in the manifest is used.
+* `--crt-version` - The specific CRT version to use.
+If not specified the latest CRT version in the manifest is used.
+* `--timeout` - Specifies a timeout for long a single HTTP get request is allowed to take.
+The default is 60s.

+### Env vars

 * `https_proxy` - Environment variable that specifies the HTTPS proxy to use.

 ### `xwin download`